Acamprosate: GABA/NMDA hypothesis

-The pharmacodynamics of acamprosate are complex and not fully understood; however, it is believed to act as an NMDA receptor antagonist and positive allosteric modulator of GABAA receptors.
+It is originally believed to act as an NMDA receptor antagonist and positive allosteric modulator of GABAA receptors.

 Its activity on those receptors is indirect, unlike that of most other agents used in this context.
 An inhibition of the GABA-B system is believed to cause indirect enhancement of GABAA receptors.
 The effects on the NMDA complex are dose-dependent; the product appears to enhance receptor activation at low concentrations, while inhibiting it when consumed in higher amounts, which counters the excessive activation of NMDA receptors in the context of alcohol withdrawal.